 Human Services (A.A.S.)

-The Human Services major is ideal for students considering a career in human services as well as for students who already have experience in human services.
+The Human Services major is ideal for students considering a career in human services or social work as well as for students who already have experience in these fields.

 Students new to the field will gain an excellent foundation in theory and practice related to human services and will have the opportunity to gain hands-on experience through practicums and field-based learning options.
 Students already experienced in human services can use and build upon their work experiences while acquiring new knowledge, skills and the direction needed to move into new or more advanced positions in the field.